Saint James the Greater

 The first apostle to die for his faith

 Of the twelve, James holds a grim distinction: he was the first to be martyred.
-Acts records the event without elaboration: "About that time King Herod arrested some who belonged to the church, intending to persecute them.
-He had James, the brother of John, put to death with the sword" (Acts 12:1-2, NIV).
+Acts records the event without elaboration: "About that time Herod the king laid violent hands upon some who belonged to the church.
+He killed James the brother of John with the sword" (Acts 12:1-2, RSV-CE).
 It happened around 44 AD — startlingly early, just over a decade after the resurrection, and by direct royal order rather than mob violence or a drawn-out trial.

 A body that traveled far after death